pickup icon

 Gardening with Diamond Clarkia: This a great plant for sunny to partly shady areas with medium to dry soils.
 Dainty and delicate with sparse foliage, diamond clarkia should find home butterfly/bee gardens, rock gardens, and meadowscapes where its exceptional flower can steal the show for a few weeks before the plant begins to die back entirely.
 Since it particularly thrives in disturbed sites, it has excellent potential in urban applications like new development with poor soils and parking strips.

 Seed Sowing Instructions: Can be fall or spring sown since it requires only short stratification, if any.
 If spring sowing, cool temperatures may enhance germination so plant seed as early as possible.
 Spring sown plants may be smaller in stature than fall sown when they bloom.
-Broadcast seeding or sowing in situ vs. pots tends to produce sturdier, more robust plants.
+Broadcast seeds at a rate of approximately 60 seeds per square foot.
+If planting in a small pot or directly "in situ", use just a tiny pinch per location.
+Do not cover with soil.
+Each packet contains approximately 325 seeds.